Yarroudh/Optim3D/README.md

 The easiest way to install <code>Optim3D</code> on Windows is to use the binary package on the [Release page]().
 In case you can not use the Windows installer, or if you are using a different operating system, you can build everything from source.

 **NOTE:** It is important to note that in order to use our program for 3D reconstruction of buildings, [GeoFlow-bundle](https://github.com/geoflow3d/geoflow-bundle/releases/tag/2022.06.17) must be installed.
-It is a necessary requirement for the program to function properly and perform the 3D reconstruction.

 ## Usage of the CLI
 After installation, you have a small program called <code>optim3d</code>.
 Use <code>optim3d --help</code> to see the detailed help: